gongahkia/yuho/doc/main/yuho_onboarding.md

 }
 ```

-When transpiled to a Mermaid flowchart, it produces the following.
+When transpiled to a Mermaid flowchart, the path that the specified Yuho statute literal fulfills is highlighted.

 ```mermaid
 flowchart TD